M/V Santa Cruz II

 There is a wide choice of comfortable cabins on board the M/V Santa Cruz II, all with porthole or window with views out to the sea and a private bathroom with shower.
 The Junior and Master Suites both have an additional sofa bed, which can be used for a child, and the latter have their own balcony, for that extra little bit of luxury.

 The ship's spacious Sun Deck features a bar and Jacuzzi, along with an observation area for dolphin and whale watching.
 The dining room, lounge and bar are elegantly appointed, as is the well-stocked library/reading room.
-As an alternative to snorkeling, the glass-bottom boat offers another opportunity to observe the fascinating and very diverse marine life.
+As an alternative to snorkelling, the glass-bottom boat offers another opportunity to observe the fascinating and very diverse marine life.

 The M/V Santa Cruz is a particularly good option for families wishing to visit the islands, with its variety of accommodation, special children's activities and selected family departures during the summer.